isomerpages/pa-law/index.md

       url: /2023/webinar/
   - infobar:
       title: Our Partners
-      description: LAW@CDC 2023 is brought to you by Law Society Pro Bono Services and the five Community Development Councils.
+      description: LAW@CDC 2023 is brought to you by the five Community Development Councils and Pro Bono SG.
       button: Learn more
       url: /2023/partners/
 ---